I kicked off July by falling in love.

 And then I did exactly. the. same. thing in a pub in Edinburgh.
 I put my phone in the same place, and I left without realising.

 Fortunately, again, a woman had found it and handed it back to me when I rushed back inside.

 I can’t deny it: seeing a map so sparse is bringing an awful lot of joy to my life right now.

 I’ve got a big U.S. trip planned for September, so August is going to be all about settling into a routine, losing the 15lbs of English breakfasts I gained while in the U.K., and writing about my recent travels in more depth.
-I’m also going to be attempting to wake up at 4 a.m. every morning for the entire month to cross off one of my yearly challenges, getting a wisdom tooth pulled, and launching my first ever course.
+I’m also going to be attempting to wake up at 4 a.m. every morning for the entire month to see if it helps me get stuff done, getting a wisdom tooth pulled, and launching my first ever course.

 Exciting times ahead!